 A new zoning classification (urban residential-UR) should be designed to accomplish the goals of higher residential densities while limiting the amount of non-residential uses to only the core areas of the urban village.
 UR would allow a variety of housing types to exist adjacent to MU-1, while excluding non-residential uses.
-The specifications (i.e. density, setbacks, heights, parking, building heights, etc.) of the UR would be consistent with the MU-1 classification.
+The specifications (i.e., density, setbacks, heights, parking, building heights, etc.) of the UR would be consistent with MU-1.